Aradhya-005/Aradhya-005/README.md

 # Hi there, I'm Aradhya Yadav 👋
 A passionate developer
 <br>Currently, I'm sharpening my skills in front-end technologies like HTML, CSS, Javascript as well as exploring design with Figma.
-And i'm also intrested in field of machine learning and artificial intelligence.<br>
+And i'm also interested in field of machine learning and artificial intelligence.<br>

 # 🌱Skills